dlbogdan/universal-volume/README.md

 A **Docker volume plugin** that automatically enumerates and manages directories under a user-defined **root path** on the host.
 Designed to be universally simple—no databases, no complicated setup—just point it to a root directory, and any subdirectory becomes a usable Docker volume.

-> **Key Benefit**: Volumes are persisted on disk and remain available across plugin restarts.
-If you manually create or remove folders in the root directory, they show up (or disappear) as volumes automatically.

 ## Table of Contents